 If for any reason you don’t allow our Gas Safe registered engineers into your home, we may serve you a notice seeking possession of your property for breaking these terms.
 Legal action may also need to be taken to gain access to your home or we can force access in case of an emergency.

-Every year more than 30 people are killed from faulty gas fires or appliances in the home.
-There is little warning, so it's important that your gas appliances are checked to keep you and your family safe, while making sure that your heating is running efficiently..
+You won't get much warning if you have a faulty gas fire or appliance in your home, so it's important that your gas appliances are checked to keep you and your family safe, while making sure that your heating is running efficiently.

 If you do not let us in to do the service you could be putting yourself, your family and your neighbours at risk from carbon monoxide poisoning.
 You cannot see, smell or taste carbon monoxide, but it can kill within a matter of minutes.